CognitiveProgrammer/ReactJS-Basics/Components/Readme.md

   </body>

 ```
-_In this case, both 'First' and 'Second' <div> will be rendered._
+_In this case, both 'First' and 'Second' <div> will be rendered at their respective places in the HTML._

 ## 1.9 - Summary

 _Components are basic building blocks of ReactJS applications.
-Components can be nested to create parent child relationship or can be clubbed inside <div> within the render function_
+Components can be nested to create parent child relationship or can be clubbed inside <div> within the render function._